protocol/research-website/content/posts/202003-sourcecred-intro/index.md

 At this point we can easily generate a pure Markov process from our modified contribution graph; all we have left to do is collapse any edges linking the same two nodes into one edge by summing the probabilities (i.e., two interactions that both flow cred from one node to another)

 #### Solving for the stationary distribution
-It should be reasonably clear that our goal is to calculate the equilibrium amount for each of the __n__ nodes.
-We have __n__ potential flows to all other nodes, all known.
-Since the total flow is conserved (flow in = flow out for each node), we can write __n__ equations with __n__ unknowns, which we could solve for the equilibrium cred.†
+It should be reasonably clear that our goal is to calculate the equilibrium amount for each of the $n$ nodes.
+We have $n$ potential flows to all other nodes, all known.
+Since the total flow is conserved (flow in = flow out for each node), we can write $n$ equations with $n$ unknowns, which we could solve for the equilibrium cred.**†**

 #### Stationary distribution as an eigenvector
 If you’ve spent time in linear algebra land, you’ll be pleased to hear that common way to compute this (in algebraic graph theory) is to convert the graph to a matrix _P_ where each entry $P\_{uv}$ is the transition probability from node $u$ to node $v$.
 Each dimension corresponds to a node, and the matrix maps from all nodes to all nodes.
 Finding the stationary distribution is the same as finding [the eigenvector](https://www.youtube.com/watch?v=PFDu9oVAE-g) of the transition matrix that corresponds to eigenvalue $1$; this eigenvector is the distribution of value to each node such that, if value flowed down each edge in proportion to its weight, the resulting value distribution would remain the same.